Our past Presidents have included many leading politicians, among them a Nobel Peace Prize winner, former prime ministers and Speakers of parliament.

 1997–99 Miguel Angel Martinez, Spain — a long-serving and senior politician who had been tortured and imprisoned previously because of his activities against the Franco regime.
 Born in Madrid on 30 January 1940, he spent many years in exile, but returned to become an MP in 1977 in the first elections after democracy was restored.
 In 1999 he was elected to the European Parliament, cutting short his term as President.

-1994–97 Dr Ahmed Fathi Sorour, Egypt a former government minister, law professor and senior academic, he was Speaker of Parliament from 1990 until the 2011 uprising which saw the collapse of the regime of President Hosni Mubarak.
+1994–97 Dr Ahmed Fathi Sorour, Egypt — a former government minister, law professor and senior academic, he was Speaker of Parliament from 1990 until the 2011 uprising which saw the collapse of the regime of President Hosni Mubarak.
 Born on 9 July 1932, he studied law in Egypt and the US before starting his professional life as Assistant Attorney General.
-He has an interest in human rights, and has published many works on individual freedoms, criminal law and education.
+He had an interest in human rights, and published many works on individual freedoms, criminal law and education.
+Dr Sorour died in April 2024.

 1991–94 Sir Michael Marshall, United Kingdom — an MP and former government minister who had previously chaired the British Group of IPU.
 His professional background was in the steel and engineering industries, but he was also a prolific writer and a huge devotee of cricket and theatre.
 Born in Sheffield on 21 June 1930, he died in September 2006, aged 76.